Arachne Usage Analysis

-Documentation and evaluation of historical and cultural scientific research processes in Arachne
+Documentation and evaluation of historical and cultural scientific research processes

 The research conducted by Andreas Geißler and supervised by Prof. Dr. Manfred Thaller and Prof. Dr. Förtsch, aims to find out, whether the anonymized record and evaluation of research processes in historical and cultural-scientific object databases may be used to automatically enlarge the contextualization of these databases.

 A basic requirement is a solid pool in terms of a well used and contextualized research database.

 The increase of the average attendance per week, from 500 visitors in 2008 to 1500 visitors, which was observed after the conversion to Arachne 3.0 since the beginning of 2009, has successfully continued in 2010.
 Therefore Arachne offers the ideal conditions for the research processes listed in the following:

 By searching for one or more terms, most of the IR-systems applied today offer users an aligned amount of search results.

 Contextualized object databases, like Arachne for example, allow the user to navigate from one object, which he has chosen from the original search result, to other objects, which are linked to it (i. e. contextualized).
 This browsing or navigating within contexts forms an integral part of research processes and can lead to the user finding objects displayed that no longer even contain the originally requested search terms and therefore were not included in the actual search results.